ModernProgrammer/UICollectionViewParallaxCell/README.md

 }
 ```

-Next call through the scrollViewDidScroll function in the
+Next call the scrollViewDidScroll function in the class with your UICollectionView.
+Declare the following.
 ```ruby
 func scrollViewDidScroll(_ scrollView: UIScrollView) {
         let cells = collectionView.visibleCells as!
 [CustomParallaxCell]